zscaler/terraform-provider-zpa/docs/resources/zpa_user_portal_link.md

 - `id` (String) - The ID of the User Portal Link
 - `description` (String) - Description of the User Portal Link
 - `enabled` (Boolean) - Whether this User Portal Link is enabled or not
+- `application_id` (String) - The unique identifier of the application segment associated with the user portal link.
+Required by the ZPA API when the link URL resolves through an application segment or when updating an existing link.
 - `icon_text` (String) - Icon text for the User Portal Link
 - `link` (String) - Link URL for the User Portal Link
 - `link_path` (String) - Link path for the User Portal Link